WHAT'S IN A NAME?

-With four children under seven years of age - a fifth, James Patrick, had died in 1872 - Domenico ("Dominick Bernasoco") died of "Disease of the Heart" on 19th November, 1874, recorded to be thirty-five years old.
-(Baby Clara was just eight weeks old.
-Sadly - one imagines Bridget's emotions - within four months of her father's death, Clara, too, had died.)
+With four children under seven years of age ... a fifth, James Patrick, had died in 1872 ...
+Domenico ("Dominick Bernasoco" on the death Register) died of "Disease of the Heart" on 19th November, 1874, recorded to be thirty-five years old.
+(Baby Clara was just five weeks old.
+Sadly ... when one imagines Bridget's emotions ... within four months of her father's death, Clara, too, had died.)
 Domenico's cousins, Gaetano and Battista Minotti, were witnesses to his 20th November burial at Daylesford Cemetery, officiated by Reverend Henry Bradbee.
 Matters had proceeded quickly and, indeed, included an Inquest conducted by District Deputy Coroner James Izett and a jury of twelve "good and lawful men of Coomoora (Glenlyonshire)" on the very day of the death.

 Bridget's official Deposition to the Inquest (endorsed by "her mark") serves to slow the process for a reflective, modern reader.
 It evokes considerable sentiment and is quoted here verbatim:-